davidjoffe/djOldPascalCode/README.md

-Old isometric level editor and widgets/windowing system written in the '90s using TurboPascal by David Joffe.
+Old isometric level editor and widgets/windowing system written in the '90s using Turbo Pascal by David Joffe.

 Contents:
 ---------